UDOOboard/Vision-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/03_Pinout.md

 Analog output is simulated using pulse width modulation (PWM) on digital pins 3, 5, 6, 8, 10, 11 and 13.
 For an explanation of PWM, refer to the following [Arduino tutorial](https://www.arduino.cc/en/Tutorial/PWM)

 The pins 3 (interrupt 0), 2 (interrupt 1), 0 (interrupt 2), 1 (interrupt 3) and 7 (interrupt 4) can be configured to trigger an interrupt on a low value, a rising or falling edge, or a change in value.
 See the [attachInterrupt()](https://www.arduino.cc/en/Reference/AttachInterrupt) function for details.

-## Arduino&reg; Shields compatibility

-UDOO Vision Arduino Leonardo side is compatible with all the shield supported by the original Arduino Leonardo.